This post is a guest submission. Please see our Disclaimer, Disclosures, & Affiliate Notice for details.

 Walkable neighborhoods provide an attractive, safer alternative to traditional community planning that caters to motorists.
 In terms of healthy living, roadway safety is a hot-button issue.

 Car accidents happen every day, ranging from fender-benders with minor property damage to fatal collisions.
-In 2016 alone, more than 37,000 people lost their lives on the road.
-Pedestrians and bicyclists make up a large chunk of roadway fatalities, and the issue is more prevalent in areas with heavy traffic congestion.
+In 2016 alone, congestion..
+Pedestrians and bicyclists make up a large chunk of roadway fatalities, and the issue is more prevalent in areas with heavy traffic

 To improve roadway safety, some cities are promoting active transportation, wherein your transportation needs are met via your own power: for example, by walking or riding a bicycle.
 Yet while active transportation is great for our physical health, it can be difficult to achieve in a practical sense.
 If you live in a car-centric city, for example, your opportunities to safely walk or ride a bike may be limited.